 CPG freshness and automatic update¶

-The hook checks CPG freshness by comparing cpg_git_state.commit_hash to git rev-parse HEAD.
+The runtime checks CPG freshness by comparing cpg_git_state.commit_hash to git rev-parse HEAD.
 If stale, it runs gocpg update:

 gocpg update --input=<source_path> --output=<db_path>